Harmelodic/harmelodic.github.io/docs/advice-and-research/index.md

 Here is a bunch of advice, research and reviews that I've done to hopefully help.

+## Don't trust brand reputation

+Brands having a reputation used to be a sign of trust and increased likelihood that you would get a good product.

+In the modern world, a brand having a good reputation is just an opportunity for companies to start to cut costs and reduce the quality of goods and services but keep the price the same (or higher).
+If a brand has a good reputation then _verify_ it, by looking for the factors that show good quality.
+[Enshittification](https://en.wikipedia.org/wiki/Enshittification) is real, and is happening more.

 ## Be sustainable

 When thinking about purchasing something, remember to think and act sustainably.